vikramsodhan/vikramsodhan/README.md

 -->
 (He/Him)

 Currently a 2nd year undergraduate student at Simon Fraser University (SFU) majoring in computing science.
 I'm learning how to apply what I've learned in school to create my own personal projects.
-You can reach me at vikramjot12@gmail.com.
+You can reach me at me@vikramsingh.ca.